 - Any product with added sugar or sweeteners – 50%

-- Those who import excise goods into the UAE;
+- Those who import excise goods into the UAE

-- Businesses engaged in the production of excise goods where they are released for consumption in the UAE;
+- Businesses engaged in the production of excise goods where they are released for consumption in the UAE

-- Businesses which stockpile excise goods in the UAE in certain cases;
+- Businesses which stockpile excise goods in the UAE in certain cases

-- Those who are responsible for overseeing an excise warehouse or designated zone.
+- Those who are responsible for overseeing an excise warehouse or designated zone

 The income generated by the VAT is used to fund government public services.
-The government intends for the income from VAT to help reduce the country’s dependence on oil and other hydrocarbons as a source of revenue.
+The UAE government also intends for the VAT to help reduce the country’s dependence on oil and other hydrocarbons as a source of revenue.

-The VAT applies equally on tax-registered businesses managed on the UAE mainland and in the free zones.
-However, if the UAE Cabinet defines a certain free zone as a ‘designated zone’, it must be treated as outside the UAE for tax purposes.
+The VAT applies equally on tax-registered businesses across the entire UAE as well as in the Free Zones.
+However, if the UAE Cabinet defines a specific Free Zone as a ‘designated zone’, it must be treated as outside the UAE for tax purposes.
 The transfer of goods between designated zones is tax-free.

-Foreign business can recover the VAT they incur when visiting the UAE.
-Tourists in the UAE also pay VAT at the point of sale.
-(See “VAT Refund For Tourists” below.)
+Foreign businesses, as well as tourists, can also get refunds of the VAT they pay when visiting the UAE.
+Tourists, like residents and citizens, pay VAT at the point of sale.

-The UAE standard tax period is quarterly for businesses with an annual turnover of less than AED 150 million, and monthly for business with incomes greater than AED 150 million.
-Returns are filed online through the FTA portal.
+The UAE standard tax period is quarterly for businesses with an annual turnover of less than AED 150 million [approx. $40 million USD], and monthly for business with incomes greater than AED 150 million.
+Returns are filed online through the Federal Tax Authority [FTA] portal.